marklandp/info3180-project4/README.md

 4. most flashed error messages, will present a dismissable flash message
 5. all forms have form validation, passwords are hashed
 6. user can delete a wish
+7. each wish thumbnail is clickable and routes to the original url of the item in the wishlist